 The role of the teacher in a college (and even in schools, for that matter) isn’t limited to just skills, knowledge, attention, and time… exceptional interaction in a place of learning needs to include joy and the ability to create and sustain joy because, after all, pure thought is a pleasurable therapy in itself.
 This may sound rather abstract but treating every student with warmth and empathy is at the core of the basics of well-being.

 The keyword in the previous paragraph is EVERY.
 Ichiro Kishimi and Fumitake Koga in their book ‘The courage to be happy’ have talked about the theories given to us by Alfred Adler and the most important inclusion is that including only a few exceptional students for praise or appreciation is not the right way to promoting well-being.
 The moment a teacher points to one or a few students and calls them special, complete, or superior, he has made the remaining students feel isolated and filled with inferiority.
-Adler goes on to emphasize that praising a few creates or encourages unhealthy competition or rivalry than can lead to the majority of students going further away from becoming self-reliant.
+Adler goes on to emphasize that praising a few creates or encourages unhealthy competition or rivalry that can lead to the majority of students going further away from becoming self-reliant.